-We operationalized our theory by examining four types of institutions that affect insulation and compensation in advanced industrialized countries.
+We operationalized our theory by examining four types of institutions that affect insulation and compensation in high-income democracies.
 Proportional electoral rules tend to provide higher levels of insulation than majoritarian rules.
-Thus, jurisdictions with proportional electoral systems are more likely to adopt transformative demand-side measures that rely on manipulation of prices.
-Our quantitative analysis and the case studies support this.
-After the 1973 price shock, countries with PR increased gasoline taxes significantly more than countries with majoritarian rules.
-Similarly, bureaucratic autonomy can insulate the policymaking process to some degree from organized producer interests.
-Our quantitative analysis and case studies suggest autonomous bureaucracies played an important role energy transformations, such as the French expansion of nuclear power in the 1970s.
+Thus, countries with proportional electoral systems should be more likely to adopt transformative demand-side measures that rely on manipulation of prices.
+Similarly, bureaucratic autonomy can insulate the policymaking process from organized producer interests.
+Our quantitative analysis and case studies suggest these institutions played an important role in energy transformations in the 1970s.

 We also highlight the role of compensatory mechanisms in economic transformations.
 In settings where relations between the government and organized interests are highly coordinated over time, integrative distributive bargains are more easily struck.
-Such bargains are likely to include compensation for producers, as structural economic change creates economic losers.
+Such bargains are likely to include compensation for producers expected to lose out from reform.
 Our case study of Germany illustrates significant government-producer coordination and producer compensation in striking bargains on supply-side policies.
 In the case of France, we observed the implementation of demand-side policies in tandem with a large expansion in social welfare spending, which effectively compensated diffuse consumers who faced adjustment burdens stemming from higher energy costs.

 Our theory and findings raise important questions for research on the politics of economic transformation.
 First, we operationalized our theory of insulation and compensation in the context of advanced democracies.
-Yet, these mechanisms are likely to play a role in enabling policymakers to adopt costly policies across a wider range of political systems.
-With the rise of China and other developing countries, the sources and mechanisms of economic transformation in developing countries and authoritarian countries have taken on greater substantive importance.
+Yet, these two mechanisms should play a role in enabling policymakers to adopt transformative economic policies across a wider range of political systems.
+With the rise of China and other emerging economies, the sources and mechanisms of economic transformation in developing countries and authoritarian countries have taken on greater substantive importance.
 Authoritarian systems vary significantly in their capability for economic transformation, for example, through the nationalization of resource extraction sectors (Mahdavi 2020).
 Domestic institutions likely condition the ability to adopt transformative policies, though these institutional sources at least partly vary from those in democratic contexts.
 Thus, a natural extension of our work is applying our theory of insulation and compensation to a wider set of political contexts.

 Second, we demonstrate the institutional sources of initial policy choices in response to a price shock.
 Yet economic transformations, and infrastructure-heavy energy transitions in particular, are multi-decade processes that require policies to be durable and to evolve in view of long-term policy goals.
-This brings in questions of temporal dynamics that are gaining traction in the study of energy transitions (Rosenbloom, Meadowcroft, and Cashore 2019, Pierson 2004).
+This brings in important questions of temporal dynamics and long-term governance (Rosenbloom, Meadowcroft, and Cashore 2019; Pierson 2004; Jacobs 2011).
 Our data is suggestive, though not conclusive, that the same institutions and mechanisms that enable initial policy adoption play an important role in policy durability, through their effect on veto points, for example (Birchfield and Crepaz 1998).
 Future research needs to grapple with the institutional sources and mechanisms of long-term policy durability.
 For instance, a research design that examined country responses to the reverse oil shock of 1986, when the oil price dropped, could begin addressing the question of policy stability.

 Our theory and findings have important implications for contemporary economic transformations, including the clean energy transition, the broader renaissance of industrial policy in Western economies, and policy responses to the COVID-19 pandemic.
 We expect the magnitude and pace of structural economic change to vary considerably across institutional settings.
-Liberal economies such as the United States largely lack the institutional sources for a policy-driven transition.
+Liberal economies such as the United States largely lack the institutional sources for policy-driven transition.
 For example, the United States has shied away from adopting costly climate policies, relying mostly on investing in low-carbon research and development, also central to President